neondatabase/website/content/docs/introduction/plans.md

 **Notes:**

 - The Pro plan has default limits of 20 projects, 200 GB of storage, and 20 simultaneously active computes.
 To increase these limits, reach out to our [Sales](https://neon.tech/contact-sales) team.
 The simultaneously active compute limit does not affect the primary branch compute.
-- The Free Tier has an [Active time](../reference/glossary#active-time) limit of 100 hours per month for non-primary branch computes. _Active time_ on the primary branch compute is counted toward the 100 hour limit.
+- The Free Tier has an [Active time](../reference/glossary#active-time) limit of 100 hours per month for non-primary branch computes. _Active time_ on the primary branch compute is counted toward the 100-hour limit.
 See [Free Tier](../introduction/technical-preview-free-tier) for more information.
-- **There is no limit on Active time for the primary branch compute.
-This ensures that access to data on the primary branch is never interrupted.**
+- **There is no limit on Active time for the primary branch compute, which ensures that access to data on the primary branch is never interrupted.**

 ## Support